The BURIAL GROUND

 The first meeting house at Wainsgate was built in 1750 and was rebuilt in 1815 and 1860.
 The current building occupies the same footprint as the 1860 chapel, but there are no records of the exact size and location of the earlier buildings.

-The earliest known burials in the three areas of the old graveyard all predate the rebuilding of the chapel in 1860: the dates of the earliest burials are thought to be 1762 in the Old Yard, 1815 in Fawcett Yard and 1830 in Cousin Yard.
+The earliest known burials in the three areas of the old graveyard adjacent to the chapel all predate the rebuilding of the chapel and Sunday school in 1860: the dates of the earliest burials are thought to be 1762 in the Old Yard, 1815 in Fawcett Yard and 1830 in Cousin Yard.

 The original graveyard was purchased in 1762 (which was the year when the first burials at Wainsgate were recorded), and it is assumed that this was the ‘Old Yard’.
 It is uncertain whether this graveyard was affected by the rebuilding of the chapel in 1815 and again in 1860 and whether the gravestones in this area are in their original positions, although we do know that some gravestones were moved when the path from the chapel entrance to the bottom of the stepped path was made around 1950 (Graveyard Committee Minute Book 1945-1965, R / WAI 13S).